ediblecode/accessibility-resources/README.md

 - [AppleVis](https://www.applevis.com/) - A community-powered website for blind and low-vision users of Apple's products
 - [Accessible UK Train Timetables](https://traintimes.org.uk/)
 - [Record a goose sighting](https://github.com/ministryofjustice/record-a-goose-sighting#readme) - a fictional service to use an exercise for training teams about accessibility
+- [Shake - The Typeface with Parkinson's](https://writewithparkinsons.com/) - a typeface made from the real handwriting of a person living with Parkinson's Disease

 ## Style guides